 - Cut out the pattern pieces along the solid lines.

-- Following the diagram on the printouts, butt the two pattern pieces together and tape in place.
+- Following the diagram on the printouts and aligning the printed arrows, butt together the two pattern pieces and tape.
 Do NOT overlap.
 You now have one Heart Pillow Template that resembles half a heart shape.

 - From the chiffon fabric for the pillow sash, cut the following: